ZiningZhu/Interpretable-NLP/slides/4_probing.md

 # Information Theory and How to Probe
 Summary up till now:
 - We shouldn't equate "high probing performance" with "rich knowledge in representation".
-- Instead, use the *improvement* of Acc / NLLoss compared to the control tasks.
+- Instead, use the *improvement* of performance compared to the control tasks.
-- Which probing model to use?
-  - There are still debates.
+  - Using acc / NLLLoss: There are still debates.
 Hewitt & Liang, (2019): use simpler models.
 Pimentel et al., (2020): use highest performing models.
-- Walkaround: just use MDL.
-Don't need to worry about which model to use.
+  - Voita & Titov (2020): Just use MDL.
+Don't need to worry about which probe to choose.

 ---